-Public Cloud: Pros and Cons
+Public Cloud: Advantages and Disadvantages

 If you contract with a service provider such as AWS or Azure, you’re using a public cloud and essentially renting a slice of their distributed data center infrastructure.
 Public clouds deliver cloud infrastructure as a service (IaaS).
 They offer massive economies of scale, scale elastically, and run fully automated, so it’s nearly impossible for an on-premises data center to compete on price or efficiency.

-- Reliability due to services distributed across multiple data centers
+- Reliability.
+Due to services distributed across multiple data centers.

-Private Cloud: Pros and Cons
+Private Cloud: Advantages and Disadvantages

 If you set up a dedicated cloud infrastructure for your enterprise, you are using a private cloud.
 It’s a private cloud whether you manage it yourself or hire a third-party service, and whether you host it in your data center or off-premises.

-- Potentially lower TCO through lower OpEx over time
+- Potentially lower TCO.
+Through lower OpEx over time.

-- Responsibility for operating and maintaining your own data center, IT hardware, and enterprise software—as well as your own security and compliance
+- Responsibility.
+For operating and maintaining your own data center, IT hardware, and enterprise software—as well as your own security and compliance.

-- Less flexibility in scaling IT resources up or down as your needs change
+- Less flexibility.
+In scaling IT resources up or down as your needs change.

 Is Hybrid Cloud Right for You?